 The guidance itself should be positive without pushing the client or alienating them.
 This also allows the client to move toward self-recognizing their own abilities.
 This can feed directly into the client adopting self-motivating statements, which is part of the modality.

-In sessions, the therapist continues to mark and monitor the client’s progress, review strategies, note the client’s capabilities and share with the client their forward motion, promoting it all that’s seen as progress.
-In this perspective, there is a better chance of success with this therapeutic paradigm because those set goals are noted, tangible, and have the ability to be achieved and discussed in the immediate.
+Over the course of these sessions, the therapist continues to mark and monitor the client’s progress, review strategies, note the client’s capabilities and share with the client their forward motion, promoting everything that is seen as progress.

 From this perspective, there is a good chance of success because set goals are noted, tangible, achievable and discussed immediately as they occur.